 Types of Motorcycle Accidents

-While motorcycles are commonly involved in one-vehicle crashes, additional vehicles are involved in the other 60% of crashes.
+While motorcycles are commonly involved in one-vehicle crashes, additional vehicles are involved in the other 60 percent of crashes.
 So, what are the most common types of motorcycle accidents?

-- Car turns left in front of the motorcycle
+- A car turns left in front of the motorcycle

 - Motorcyclist enters a corner too fast